wp-plugins/login-page-styler/readme.txt.txt

 Login page styler helps you customize your wordpress login page  easily with  few clicks and  can change the   entire look of your login page .
 This plugin will not make your wordpress slow

 <strong>Plugin Features</strong>

-Features of Login Page Styler
+1.Features of Login Page Styler

 * On/Off switch.
 * Hide logo.